RasaHQ/rasa/docs/tutorial_supervised.rst

 The parameters ``max_history_len`` and ``n_hidden``
-may be altered dependent on the task complexity and the amount of data one has. ``max_history_len`` is important as it is the amount of story steps the network has access to to make a classification.
+may be altered dependent on the task complexity and the amount of data one has. ``max_history_len`` is important as it is the amount of previous story steps the network has access to make a classification.

 Because we've created a custom policy, we can't train the bot by running ``rasa_core.train`` like in the :ref:`tutorial_basics`.
 The ``bot.py`` script shows how you can